Glossary hero image

 Diabetes is a long-term condition where the body either doesn't produce enough insulin or doesn't use it effectively.
 Insulin is the hormone responsible for regulating blood sugar levels.

-Both forms lead to elevated blood sugar levels, which, if unmanaged, can result in serious health complications.
-Learn more about diabetes from the NHS Diabetes Overview.
+Both forms lead to elevated blood sugar levels, which, if unmanaged, can result in serious complications.

 Early Warning Signs of Diabetes